lextm/jekyll-theme-chirpy/_posts/2012-4-3-revival-of-msbuild-launch-pad-and-its-1-1-2-release-candidate.md

 You can receive our latest change sets to see how the above changes have been made.

-Don’t forget to download the latest 1.1.2 RC,
+Don't forget to download the latest 1.1.2 RC,

 http://msbuildlaunchpad.codeplex.com/releases/view/47157